-Sexual addiction is a term often used interchangeably with compulsive sexual behavior disorder, but understanding the neuroscience of sex addiction reveals unique brain-based mechanisms behind these compulsions.
+Sexual addiction is a term often used interchangeably with compulsive sexual behavior, but understanding the neuroscience of sex addiction reveals unique brain-based mechanisms behind these compulsions.
 Sexuality is one of the most potent human drives, woven into our biology and culture for millennia.
 But what happens when this natural urge becomes compulsive—when sexual thoughts and behaviors begin to hijack daily life, relationships, and even self-worth?

 Understanding the Neuroscience of Sex Addiction: What Is It?